AlexisT37/p5myblog/README.md

 Clone the files on your computer in your www laragon folder.
 Create an .env file in the root folder of your project.
-Edit the SECRET line with the value of your choice. use the sql file to create your database placeholder go to src/lib/database and change the user and password to your liking, the default are root and root
+Edit the SECRET line with the value of your choice. use the sql file (the name is blogpot.sql)to create your database placeholder go to src/lib/database and change the user and password to your liking, the default are root and root

 ## Start the application